 The world’s growing energy consumption and dependency on fossil fuels are driving climate change, and finding alternatives is essential.
 It’s also a lucrative area of employment, particularly with Vancouver’s sustainability leadership in green buildings and energy management.

-BCIT School of Construction and the Environment’s advanced certificate in Sustainable Energy Management equips students for this evolving field.
+The BCIT School of Construction and the Environment’s advanced certificate in Sustainable Energy Management equips students for this evolving field.
 The program consists of nine online courses, making it a top choice for students and professionals alike, and is presented in partnership with BC Hydro and FortisBC with support from Natural Resources Canada.

 Have you subscribed?
 Sign-up to receive the latest news on BCIT.

-Engineers are society’s how-to people, and an engineering degree equips you to solve a range of problems.
-However, with emerging opportunities relating to renewable energy and resources, managing and mitigating waste, and ensuring the quality of our land, water, and air, it’s a good idea to hone your skills and specialize in an area that matters.
+With emerging opportunities relating to renewable energy and resources, managing and mitigating waste, and ensuring the quality of our land, water, and air, it’s a good idea to hone your skills and specialize in an area that matters.

 We need to preserve natural spaces—not only for protection from heat waves and floods, but also for the physical and psychological benefits they bring.
 However, urbanization is putting increasing pressure on environmental systems.